OpenWIS/openwis-documentation/tr/index.md

     - Getting started guides for developers
     - Architecture and technical documentation
     - Guides for making contributions
-    - Access to the contribution guides (should this be here?)
   Non-developers MAY view the documents within this section but documentation intended for non-developers SHOULD NOT be added here.
 - Documentation published through the Wiki must be written in GitHub flavoured Markdown.